 You’ll also have a varying amount of file history and recovery, starting at 30 days on the Personal plan and capping at 180 days on a Basic plan.

 As mentioned there are options for teams with varying charges which can be handy for those collaborating and sending audio files to other producers.
-The one downside – plans are charged annually which can work for some but for others, an initial outlay isn’t ideal.
+Plans can be billed monthly or annually.

 IDrive does just about everything you’d ever need your cloud storage provider to do for you.